 - Buying Goods or services exceeding Rs 2 lakh in cash to be reported by the seller ( provided the seller is liable for audit u/s 44AB of the act), including works contract.

-Apart from these, the AIR (now AIS) form will capture the following additional information, with effect from 1st June 2020:
+Apart from these, the AIR (now AIS) form will capture the following additional information, with effect from 1st June 2020 on the basis of the new form 26AS:

 - Outstanding Tax Demand Status, which would help the taxpayer ascertain whether demand is genuinely outstanding or there is some dispute which needs to be rectified.